 When we say focus entirely on Vampiric Aura and Mortal Strike, by the way, we mean it.
 Leave Reincarnation alone until you hit level nine, because each point in your two passives is extremely valuable.
 You shouldn’t even be fighting that early anyway, which means you aren’t likely to die.
 Being away from danger means you don’t need Reincarnation.
 Simple.

 The farming loop is equally simple.
 Get as many last hits as you can in the lane, powering up your Mortal Strike as you go.
 If possible, push the wave towards the enemy tier 1 tower, so you can transition to the jungle in peace.
-Leverage your strong attack damage and lifesteal to keep yourself alive while jungling, and use Mortal Strike skeletons to accelerate your farm.
+Leverage your strong attack damage and lifesteal to keep yourself alive while jungling.
+Also use Mortal Strike skeletons to accelerate your farm.

 It is also possible to leave your skeletons hitting jungle creeps while you farm the lane creeps.
 To do this, you must have vision of a nearby neutral creep camp before the one currently being attacked by your skeletons dies off completely.
 This way, their AI will automatically lock onto the creep camp rather than onto the lane creeps or the nearest tower.

 Your item progression, as expected, is also elementary.
 Generally speaking you’ll want to get Phase Boots as your shoes of choice.
 Wraith King needs the extra movement speed and the armor from the Chainmail component.
 Yes, he is a strength hero which means he has a lot of health to work with naturally.
 However, you get more effective HP with armor items in tow.

 Gloves of Haste also has a ton of value naturally, and more so on Wraith King.
 We recommend purchasing one before completing your Phase Boots, since it only costs 400 gold and gives you a significant DPS increase for just that much.